VandalByte/grub-tweaks/README.md

 ***
 ## 🛠 [Creating a custom Menu layout](https://github.com/VandalByte/grub-tweaks#-topics)

+> [!WARNING]
-> **🔸 WARNING 🔸** *This section edits crucial GRUB files, relies on a lot of reading, exact copying, and can involve some guesswork.
-It can leave your GRUB menu completely unusuable if performed incorrectly.
-Make backups of all files involved, and take great care when performing these actions!*
+> This section edits crucial GRUB files, relies on a lot of reading, exact copying, and can involve some guess-work.
+It can leave your GRUB menu completely unusable if performed incorrectly.
+Make backups of all files involved, and take great care when performing these actions!

 <p align="left">
   <img width=80% src="https://raw.githubusercontent.com/VandalByte/grub-tweaks/main/media/custom-grub.png" alt="img" />